ysoftwareab/yplatform/doc/travis-ci.md

 has access to your repo in the `Repository access` section dropdown.

-Then go to https://travis-ci.com/profile/tobiipro and find your repo in the list to open it's settings.
+Then go to https://travis-ci.com/profile/tobiipro and find your repo in the list to open its settings.

 ## Repository's Travis CI settings